Text

 The Flower Paintings

-Many years ago Jean Luc Godard referred to flowers on the periphery of highways as roadside refugees, I find a strikingly beautiful familiarity with that comment, it is so poignant.
-In 2013 I began to replace human figures in my compositions with flowers and plants, it was strange to do so and totally exciting to claim a space that is predominantly populated by representations of humans beings in painting for centuries, it opened up all kinds of possibilities, climate change, survival, the social context filtered through parallel worlds, of hope and raising awareness via different channels.
+Many years ago Jean Luc Godard referred to flowers on the periphery of highways as ‘roadside refugees’.
+In 2013 I began to replace human figures in my compositions with flowers and plants, it was a necessary move to reclaim a painterly space that was predominantly populated by centuries of representations of humans beings in painting, a kind of urgency that brought more pressing issues of climate change and survival, the social context filtered through parallel worlds, of hope and raising awareness via different channels.